crawl/crawl/crawl-ref/INSTALL.md

 ### Lua

-The Lua source is included with Crawl.
+The Lua source is included with DCSS.
 It will be used if you don't have Lua headers installed.
 Note that we don't provide security support for Lua, and thus if you run a public server or a kiosk, it is strongly recommended to use system Lua which does receive security updates from whatever distribution you